 Mainstone Farm: Frequently Asked Questions

-At Town Meeting in early April 2016, Wayland residents voted "yes" to secure the permanent protection of Mainstone Farm by approving the appropriation of funds to acquire a Conservation Restriction on 200 acres of the property.
+At Town Meeting in early April 2016, Wayland residents voted "yes" to secure the permanent protection of Mainstone Farm by approving the appropriation of funds to acquire a conservation restriction (CR) on 200 acres of the property.
+The transaction was completed in April 2017, and the CR is held jointly by the Town and SVT.

 What is Mainstone Farm?

-Mainstone Farm is the largest remaining piece of undeveloped, unprotected open space in Wayland and one of just a few of such properties in the region.
-The Hamlen family has owned the property since 1872 and continues to farm the land and manage the woodland today.
+The Hamlen family has owned Mainstone Farm since 1872 and continues to farm the land and manage the woodland today.

-Mainstone Farm’s 228 acres of land comprise approximately 89 acres of farmland, 124 acres of woodland, and four houses with their accompanying lots (totaling approximately 15 acres) located at the top of the hill.
-The Town of Wayland and Sudbury Valley Trustees (SVT) are working together to permanently protect 200 of the farm and woodland acres.
+Its 228 acres of land comprise approximately 89 acres of farmland, 124 acres of woodland, and four houses with their accompanying lots (totaling approximately 15 acres) located at the top of the hill.
+The Town of Wayland and Sudbury Valley Trustees (SVT) have permanently protected 218 of the farm and woodland acres.

 Where is Mainstone Farm?